best012/https-github.com-Eckmars-Eckmar-V1/readme.md

 For inquiries and more information, reach out to the project owner.

-[)

-## Contributing

-Thank you for considering contributing to the Laravel framework!
-The contribution guide can be found in the [Laravel documentation]().

-## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell at taylor@laravel.com.
-All security vulnerabilities will be promptly addressed.

 ## License

 The Laravel framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).